sandyhandle/social-media/README.md

 What it dose:

-- /api/login The user can create a user by using
+- POST /api/login The user can create a user by using
     - Input: name, email and password

 - POST /api/authenticate should perform user authentication and return a JWT token.